-Note: A student who has lost eligibility may not automatically regain it by sitting out (not attending) for a semester.
+Note: A student who has lost eligibility may not automatically regain it by paying out-of-pocket for the enrolled classes or sitting out (not attending) for a semester.

 (return to top of page)

-Contact a financial aid advisor if you have been notified that your financial aid eligibility has been terminated and you believe you have special circumstances that relate to your SAP.
+Contact a financial aid advisor if you have lost your financial aid eligibility and you believe you have special circumstances that relate to your SAP.
 With proper documentation of circumstances (i.e., doctor's notice, letter from academic advisor, etc.), you may appeal by completing a Satisfactory Academic Progress Appeal Form.
-Also contact your academic advisor to help you develop a plan for achieving good academic standing.
+Also, contact your academic advisor to help you develop a plan for achieving good academic standing.

-Only courses for which the student received a grade of A, B, C, D or P are acceptable.
-A grade of E, F, I, ED, W, NR or X is not acceptable.
+Only courses for which the student received a grade of A, B, C, D, I or P are acceptable.
 Students who fail to complete at least 67 percent of attempted credit hours because of incomplete grades or who withdraw from all classes will have their financial aid terminated.

 • REPEATED CLASSES

-A student may receive financial assistance for a course that was repeated and for which a non-passing grade was received.
-A student may not receive financial aid to repeat a class for which a grade of W, I, NR or X was received that was not completed within the maximum time frame stipulated by the course instructor.
+A student repeating a course and receiving a non-passing grade may receive aid for that course.
+A student may not receive aid to repeat a class for which a grade of W, I, NR or X was received that was not completed within the maximum time frame stipulated by the course instructor.
 U-M will allow students who receive a passing grade to repeat a class once.
 (However, repeating classes that will not result in additional hours or Michigan Honor Points (per university policy) will not improve the students' completion rate.)

 • NOT-FOR-CREDIT CLASSES